WeversonL/temperature-finder/README.md

         docker network create ct-apis

+3. [Follow the steps in this repository](https://github.com/WeversonL/geocode-finder), as the API's were built in separate ways

-3. Start container with image and api key
+4. Start container with image and api key

         docker run -p 8081:8081 --network ct-apis --name temperature-finder -e API_KEY=YOUR_API_KEY weversonlemos/temperature-finder:latest

-3. To obtain the temperature of an address, below is an example curl.
+5. To obtain the temperature of an address, below is an example curl.
 The string need not be coded for the search, the program is already in charge of doing this

         curl --location 'http://localhost:8081/temperature/find?address=Morumbi%2C%20S%C3%A3o%20Paulo'